-Generalized partially linear additive models (GPLAMs) \cite{hardle2007plm} provide an attractive middle ground between the simplicity of generalized linear models (GLMs) \cite{nelder1972generalized} and the flexibility of generalized additive models (GAMs) \cite{hastie1990gam}.
+Generalized partially linear additive models (GPLAMs, \citealt{hardle2007plm}) provide an attractive middle ground between the simplicity of generalized linear models (GLMs, \citealt{nelder1972generalized}) and the flexibility of generalized additive models (GAMs, \citealt{hastie1990gam}).
 Given a data set $\{(x_i, y_i)\}_{i = 1}^N$, a GPLAM relates the conditional mean of the response, $y_i$, to the $p$-dimensional predictor vector, $x_i$, using a known link function, $g$:

 The features in $\N$ contribute to the model in a nonlinear fashion while the features in $\L$ contribute in a linear fashion.
 A GLM treats all features as being in $\L$ and may therefore be biased when nonlinear effects are present; on the other extreme, a GAM treats all features as being in $\N$, which incurs unnecessary variance for the features that should be treated as linear.
-GPLAMs are a popular tool for data analysis in multiple fields including economics~\cite{engle1986semiparametric, green1993nonparametric} and biology~\cite{lian2012identification, dinse1983regression}.
+GPLAMs are a popular tool for data analysis in multiple domains including economics~\citep{engle1986semiparametric, green1993nonparametric} and biology~\citep{lian2012identification, dinse1983regression}.

-A major obstacle to using GPLAMs in machine learning problems such as text categorization is that in large-scale problems one rarely knows {\em a priori} which features should be assigned to $\N$ and $\L$.
+A major obstacle to using GPLAMs on large-scale data sets is that one rarely knows {\em a priori} which features should be assigned to $\N$ and $\L$.
 A further challenge is in deciding which features should be excluded from the model entirely.
-The goal of this paper is to make GPLAMs a viable tool in the machine learner's toolkit.
+The goal of this paper is to make GPLAMs a viable tool for building large-scale predictive models.
 To do so, we must overcome two model-selection challenges: automatically deciding which features are at all relevant in the model and deciding which of those features should be fit linearly versus nonlinearly.

-In the context of GAMs (where $\L$ is taken to be empty), the sparse additive model (\spam) is a useful framework for performing feature selection on $\N$ \cite{ravikumar2009spam}.
+In the context of GAMs (where $\L$ is taken to be empty), the sparse additive model (\spam) is a useful framework for performing feature selection on $\N$ \citep{ravikumar2009spam}.
 From the perspective of a GPLAM, \spam~takes an ``all-in" or ``all-out" approach to feature selection.
 In this work, we introduce the sparse partially linear additive model (\model) that provides the finer-grained selection demanded by a GPLAM. \model s~build on the \spam~framework, providing a natural bridge between the $\ell_1$-penalized GLM and \spam, thereby reaping many of the benefits enjoyed by both of these methods.